graphsense/graphsense.github.io/README.md

 future-proof, it is built on [Apache Spark][spark] and [Cassandra][cassandra] for horizontal scalability.

+## Technical Architecture

+GraphSense is built on scalable and distributed cluster technology and therefore requires a number of software components.
+They must be setup and/or executed in the following order:

+- [bitcoin-client][bitcoin-client]: a Docker container encapsuling the most-recent Bitcoin client version

+- [datafeed][datafeed]: a component for ingesting raw blockchain data and exchange rates into Cassandra

+- [transformation][transformation]: a Spark pipeline for computing statistics and network representations from raw blockchain data stored in Cassandra.

+- [rest-api][rest-api]: an API for retrieving data from the underlying Cassandra store

+- [dashboard][dashboard]: a user-interface allowing search, inspection, and traversal of cryptocurrency entities

 ## Example

 The following example shows details about an example Bitcoin address.

 ![screenshot](assets/screenshot_dashboard.jpeg)

-## Technical Architecture

-GraphSense provides a number of software components:

-- [dashboard][dashboard]: a user-interface allowing search, inspection, and traversal of cryptocurrency entities

-- [rest-api][rest-api]: an API for retrieving data from the underlying Cassandra store

-- [transformation][transformation]: a Spark pipeline for computing statistics and network representations from raw blockchain data stored in Cassandra.

-- [datafeed][datafeed]: a component for ingesting raw blockchain data and exchange rates into Cassandra

-- [bitcoin-client][bitcoin-client]: a Docker container encapsuling the most-recent Bitcoin client version

 ## Publications